 This adorable café in Antwerp makes a great cup of coffee, but it is also the perfect brunch spot to start your morning before exploring.
 I loved the Mediterranean toast with hummus, grilled veggies, feta, and olive oil, and Chris enjoyed the avocado toast with grilled veggies, arugula, bean sprouts, and olive oil!

-Hours: Sunday-Tuesday and Thursday-Friday 9 am-5:30 pm.
-Closed on Saturdays and Wednesdays.
+Hours: Monday, Tuesday, Thursday, and Sunday 9:30 am-3 pm.
+Closed on Fridays, Saturdays, and Wednesdays.

-I mean…if you’re in Belgium, getting fries in an absolute must.
-This place in the old city is a great spot to grab fries with sauce or a number of other fried meats and things during a day of exploring!
+I mean…if you’re in Belgium, getting fries is an absolute must.
+This place is in the old city and is a great spot to grab fries with sauce or a number of other fried meats and things during a day of exploring!
 We loved the curry sauce with our fries.

 Other Important Things to Know Before Your One Day in Antwerp